openstack/openstack-manuals/doc/arch-design/source/legal-security-requirements.rst

 authentication is also useful for auditing purposes because all authentication tokens originate from the same source.

-Just as tenants in a single-site deployment need isolation from each other, so do tenants in multi-site installations.
+Just as projects in a single-site deployment need isolation from each other, so do projects in multi-site installations.
-The extra challenges in multi-site designs revolve around ensuring that tenant networks function across regions.
+The extra challenges in multi-site designs revolve around ensuring that project networks function across regions.
 OpenStack Networking (neutron) does not presently support a mechanism to provide this functionality, therefore an external system may be necessary to manage these mappings.
-Tenant networks may contain sensitive information requiring that this mapping be accurate and consistent to ensure that a tenant in one site does not connect to a different tenant in another site.
+Project networks may contain sensitive information requiring that this mapping be accurate and consistent to ensure that a project in one site does not connect to a different project in another site.

 OpenStack components